-2008 Winter's Cuvée
+2009 Winter's Cuvée

-Winter's Cuvée is a unique, festive vintage cuvée, created expressly for our wine club members, visitors to our tasting room or for special gifts.
-A great choice on a cold night when you feel like cozying up with some bubbles.
-It took us at least three rounds to determine the perfect dosage.
-We waited for a properly cool morning so as to be sure.
-The addition of just a touch of Audrey Sterling's own brandy makes all the difference.
+Winter's Cuvée is a unique, festive vintage Sparkling, created expressly for our wine club members, visitors to our tasting room or for special gifts.
+Production is very limited.
+It is a great choice on a cold night when you feel like cozying up with some bubbles.
+The addition of just a touch of Iron Horse co-founder Audrey Sterling's own brandy makes all the difference.